Growing Together: Stories from the Peace Corps

 Stories forge connections.
 They change minds, touch hearts, and build bridges between individuals and communities.
 Stories are at the heart of the Peace Corps experience, and they inspire us in service of Peace Corps’ mission of world peace and friendship.

 Winners will receive public recognition from the Peace Corps and will be invited to attend the storytelling event, either virtually or in-person.
-Student performers will have the opportunity to learn about new cultures, places and people; perform in front of their community; and connect with individuals from around the world.

 For those interested in participating in the storytelling contest, please review the guidelines below and send in your story by December 1, 2023.
 Please send any questions to [email protected].